Rifars/Rifars/README.md

 ### Hello Everyone 👋

 <b>My Name: Ramli
-I am a beginner in programming and a designer and still are learning stage.
+I am a beginner in 💻 programming and a designer and still are learning stage.

 <b>Hobbies:
-Listen to music, and
+🎧Listen to music, and
 vector potrait design

 <b>Account :<br>